Living well with late-onset IBD

 About one in four people with Crohn's or Colitis are diagnosed when they are over 60.
 This is often referred to as 'late-onset IBD', and we know it can come with its own challenges.

-Join us online at 7pm on Monday 30 June to learn more about late-onset IBD from one of our Crohn's & Colitis UK Nurse Specialists and two people with first-hand experience.
+Watch this free webinar recording to learn more about late-onset IBD from Bridgette — one of our Crohn's & Colitis UK Nurse Specialists — and Debra and Sue, who both have first-hand experience.

 Our speakers